Skip to main content

 Canon RF 20-50mm f4L IS USM PZ lens

-The RF 20-50mm f4L IS USM PZ lens, also announced today, is Canon's first full frame zoom lens for the EOS R system.
+The RF 20-50mm f4L IS USM PZ lens, also announced today, is Canon's first full frame lens for the EOS R system with built-in power zoom.
 Compact and lightweight at 420g, this lens pairs perfectly with the EOS R6 V and offers a usefully wide focal length range both indoors and out without needing to change lens.

 It features three Ultra-low disperson (UD) lens elements, Air Sphere Coating (ASC) and optically suppressed focus breathing to maintain a stable frame during zooming.
 It also offers up to 6-stops of optical image stabilisation, opening up more creative opportunities for handheld shooting as well as reduction of blur from camera shake.